 It is prudent to consider program selection wisely when deciding which program or specialty to apply to, as well as which offer to accept.
-A match made through SOAP is legally binding and a full commitment.
-Securing one of these spots prohibits applicants from pursuing alternate opportunities which may develop later.
-Essentially, if you SOAP into a program but then seek out a position post-SOAP, taking that later position will be a match violation and breach of contract.
+Securing one of these spots prohibits you from pursuing alternate opportunities that may develop later.
+Essentially, if you SOAP into a program but then seek out a position post-SOAP, taking that later position will be a Match violation and breach of contract.
 You will have two hours to make a decision for each round of SOAP offers.

-If there are no offers, there will be a banner informing you that there are no offers and notifying you of when the next round will occur:
+If there are no offers, there will be a banner informing you that there are no offers and notifying you of when the next round will occur :